Newborn Care in the Delivery Room

 Newborn care after a vaginal delivery

-Healthy babies born in a vaginal delivery are often able to stay with the mother.
+Healthy babies born in a vaginal delivery are often able to stay with the birth parent.

 In many hospitals, immediate newborn assessments include weight, length, and medicines.